seanox/aspect-js/manual/en/introduction.md

 is enhanced with additional keywords, so that also the numerous arithmetic and logical operators can be used.

-The expression language can be used in the markup as free text and in the attributes of the HTML elements.
-JavaScript and CSS elements are excluded.
-The expression language is not supported here.
+The expression language can be used from the HTML element `BODY` on in the complete markup as free text, as well as in all attributes.
+Exceptions are the HTML elements `STYLE` and `SCRIPT` whose content is not supported by the expression Language.
 When used as free text, pure text (plain text) is always generated as output.
 The addition of markup, especially HTML code, is not possible and is only supported with the attributes `output` and `import`.

 ```html
 <body lang="{{DataSource.locale}}">